Sxubas/Web-dev-exam-1/README.md

 It is made with React for the frontend and Express.js with MongoDB for the backend.
 The React project is located in the `./frontend` folder.
 The final app has been deployed to heroku: http://stark-sea-16874.herokuapp.com/ for public usage.

 ## How to run it
-To run this project, you need to have npm or yarn installed.
+To run this project locally, you need to have a running mongoDB on the default mongo port (27017) and npm or yarn installed.
 In this case, we will detail instructions for npm:

  - Clone the project from the github repository: